Arrowchain/zecwallet/README.md

 ### [Troubleshooting Guide & FAQ](https://github.com/ZcashFoundation/zecwallet/wiki/Troubleshooting-&-FAQ)
 Please read the [troubleshooting guide](https://docs.zecwallet.co/troubleshooting/) for common problems and solutions.
 For support or other questions, tweet at [@zecwallet](https://twitter.com/zecwallet) or [file an issue](https://github.com/ZcashFoundation/zecwallet/issues).

-_PS: ZecWallet is NOT an official wallet, and is not affiliated with the Electric Coin Company in any way._